idugalic/digital-restaurant/README.md

  - has its own bounded context,
  - has its own JPA event(sourcing) store (we are not sharing the JPA Event Store)
- - and we distribute events between them via RabbitMQ
+ - we distribute events between them via RabbitMQ
+ - and we distribute commands (Command Bus) by Spring Cloud discovery and registry service (Eureka)

 #### RabbitMQ